NYPL/nypl-bibliophpile/USAGE.md

 * `pages()`: Returns the number of pages in the results
 * `limit()`: Returns the number of items per page
 * `gotoPage(page)`: Retrieves the desired page of results.
-* next(): Retrieves the next page of results.
+* `next()`: Retrieves the next page of results.

 Trying to get a page that does not exist (less than 1 or higher than the highest numbered page in the results) will raise a `NoSuchPageException`.
-Trying to get the next page when you are already at the end of the results raises an `EndOfResultsException`.
+Trying to get the next page when you are already at the end of the results raises an `EndOfResultsException` which can be caught and used a signal to exit a loop when fetching the entire results set.

+## Empty properties

+Many objects returned by the BiblioCommons API can have empty, null, or missing properties.
+Nypl-bibliophpile handles all these cases by returning an empty array for properties that are expected to be arrays, or `NULL` for enything else.

+## Resources

 ### Libraries